yukwokto/Python-BlackJack-project/README.md

 In this project, the blackjack game uses 6 decks of cards.
 The value of the cards are:

--Cards 2-10 are worth their face value (e.g. a 2 of hearts is worth 2 points) -Face cards (Jack, Queen, and King) are worth 10 points each -An Ace can be worth either 1 or 11 points, depending on which value would be more beneficial for the player.
+- Cards 2-10 are worth their face value (e.g. a 2 of hearts is worth 2 points)
+- Face cards (Jack, Queen, and King) are worth 10 points each
+- An Ace can be worth either 1 or 11 points, depending on which value would be more beneficial for the player.

 ## Payoff Ratio
 The payoff ratio for a blackjack game is typically 3:2, meaning that if a player wins with a blackjack (an Ace and a 10-point card), they are paid out at a rate of 3 to 2.
 In this project, the payoff ratio is also 3:2.